drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 ```

 This was also necessary for `contents/blog`.
 Once those were in place, the main bulk of my page was working again.
-The remainder is very theme specific and a result of me tweaking my theme alot within the `layouts` folder.
+The remainder is very theme specific and a result of me tweaking my theme a lot within the `layouts` folder.
 I don't recommend doing many `layouts` changes, keep them minimal.
 In the new version I have now I have few extra layouts.

 ## 3. figuring out why local rendering was fine, while netlify was not implementing css